burrasaiteja21/cryptography_assignment/README.md

 Certainly!
 Here are the steps to clone and run project:

 1. Clone the Repository:
 .
-Open a terminal or command prompt.
-.
-Navigate to the directory where you want to clone the repository.
+Open a terminal or command prompt and Navigate to the directory where you want to clone the repository.

 Run the following command:
 git clone <repository_url>